Bolivian Coffee Beans: Sweet South-American Coffee

 This strictly high-grown Bolivian coffee from the province of Caranavi is the product of careful cultivation by small coffee farms throughout the Yungas region.

 This washed coffee is creamy, with subtle milk chocolate and caramel notes.
-It grows at elevations between 1,600 and 1,700 metres above sea level.
-To bring out its natural sweetness and balance, this specialty coffee is best brewed using a French press or an Aeropress with a metallic filter.
+It grows at elevations between 1,600 and 1,700 meters above sea level.
+To bring out its natural sweetness and balance, this coffee is best brewed using a French press or an Aeropress with a metallic filter.